lydtechconsulting/introduction-to-kafka-with-spring-boot/README.md

 # Introduction to Kafka with Spring Boot

-This repository contains the example code and assignment samples to support the [Introduction to Kafka with Spring Boot](https://www.lydtechconsulting.com/) online course <-- UPDATE THIS LINK
+This repository contains the example code and assignment samples to support the Introduction to Kafka with Spring Boot online course

 The application code is for a message driven service which utilises Kafka and Spring Boot 3.